Redondo Beach DUI, 0.18% BAC, Resolved for 3 Month DUI Course

 Greg quickly agreed, adding that if the prosecutor needed anything else to write in her file as to why she reduced the program to three month duration, she could note that the PAS test was done before the officer had time to continuously observe the suspect for fifteen minutes and there was absolutely zero chain of custody for the blood sample.

 The client gladly accepted the terms of the plea bargain, pleased that he would save about $500 on the shorter program over the longer program.
-When the plea was entered, the prosecutor struck the 0.15% and higher special allegation so that our client would not face a DMV requirement that he attend the nine-month program even though the plea bargain included just the three-month program.
+When the plea was entered, the prosecutor struck the 0.15% or higher BAC special allegation so that our client would not face a DMV requirement that he attend the nine-month program even though the plea bargain included just the three-month program.

 In addition to the shorter DUI program, the client’s plea bargain included a fine of $390, plus penalties and assessments, attendance at the Mothers Against Drunk Driving (MADD) Victim Impact Panel (VIP) and payment of the Redondo Beach booking fee.